-Environmental Excellence in Weapon System Acquisition (Small Program)
+Environmental Excellence in Weapon System Acquisition (Large Program)

-This award recognizes efforts to incorporate environment, safety, and occupational health requirements into a small (Acquisition Category II or III) weapon system acquisition program's system engineering, contracting, and decision-making processes.
-Adhering to these requirements enhances DoD's acquisition process by ensuring that weapon system programs keep the safety of personnel and protection of the environment as a priority.
-Military Departments or Defense Agencies may nominate an individual or team.
+This award recognizes efforts to incorporate environment, safety, and occupational health requirements into a large (Acquisition Category I) weapon system acquisition program's system engineering, contracting, and decision-making processes.
+Adhering to these principles enhances DoD's acquisition process by ensuring that weapon system programs prioritize the safety of personnel and protection of the environment.
+DoD Components may nominate an individual or team.
 Installations are not eligible for this award.